Drinking This Is Just As Dangerous As Drinking Soda, New Study Says

 Drinking soda will make you eat more unhealthy foods

-"Artificially-sweetened diet soda is way sweeter than regular sugar," Jenna A. Werner, RD, creator of Happy Slim Healthy, once told us.
+"Artificially-sweetened diet soda is way sweeter than regular sugar," Jenna A. Werner, RD, creator of Happy Strong Healthy, once told us.
 "When your body gets that much sweetness all at once, it may begin to crave even more sweet—which leads to consuming more and more sodas or unhealthy foods."

 It hurts your gut